Bodhi Temple, Sagittarius

-Olive waited until she disappeared from his sights before relaxing somewhat.
-Shivering the uneasiness away, he returned his attention to his task at hand and extended his arm out in pensive thought.
+Olive waited until she disappeared before relaxing somewhat.
+Shivering his uneasiness away, he returned his attention to the task at hand and extended his arm out in pensive thought.
 Conducting without a conductor without restraint seemed impossible.
-But thinking of himself as a ‘conductor’ rather than a ‘Conductor’...
-It was a ludicrous idea, definitely, but…
+But thinking of himself as a ‘conductor’ rather than a ‘Conductor’… It was a ludicrous idea, definitely, but…

 He scanned the courtyard quickly.
 No one nearby.
 No one to be harmed.